-At last year's Annual General Meeting, shareholders approved the total compensation budgets for the Board and Executive Board with large majorities.
+At the 2016 Annual General Meeting, shareholders approved the total compensation budgets for the Board of Directors and the Executive Board with large majorities.

 As explained at that time, to ensure complete accountability, the shareholders will this year be able to retrospectively vote on the compensation report and payouts in a consultative vote.